 Quick Documentation for Swift can include: standard documentation from Apple DocSets, your own documentation comments, classes, protocols and functions signatures, enums, type aliases, etc., and even inferred type for constants and variables.

 AppCode uses LLDB paired with the Xcode you select in the IDE settings.

-Change values of type properties, arrays and array elements without stopping your debugging session with the Set value action (F2).
+Change values of type properties, arrays and array elements, and even Core Data objects without stopping your debugging session with the Set value action (F2).

 Inline variables view works for Swift as well.